aniass/Waste-Classification/README.md

 ## Motivation
 The aim of the project is waste classification by using Deep Neural Networks.
 The dataset contains waste images recyclable and organic ones.
 We have build model to predict if the waste may be recyclable or not.
-In our analysis we used Convolutional Neural Network (CNN) model with data augumentation to get more accurate predictions and choose the best one for our purpose.
+In our analysis we used Convolutional Neural Network (CNN) model with data augumentation and transfer learning  to get more accurate predictions and choose the best one for our purpose.

 ## Project includes:

 * Waste classification with CNN model - **Waste_cnn.ipynb**
 * Waste Classification with data augmentation - **Waste_Augumentation.ipynb**
+* Waste Classification with transfer learning - **waste_transfer_learning.ipynb**

 ## Technologies

 The project is created with:
 * Python 3.8
-* libraries: TensorFlow, Keras, numpy, pandas, seaborn.
+* libraries: TensorFlow, Keras, pillow, numpy, pandas, seaborn.

 **Running the project:**